Pawan243/Pawan243/README.md

 About me:

 - 🔭 I’m currently working on Impel IT Solutions
-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on Python, PHP, C#
-- 🤔 I’m looking for help with GraphQL
+- 🤔 I’m looking for help with Algorithm $ Machine Learning
 - 💬 Ask me about anything
 - 📫 How to reach me: Email, Facebook